by Tracy Vides

 Apply yourself 100% to promoting your business.
 No one said it will be easy, but no one said it would be impossible either.
 Identify potential leads and follow up with them regularly.
 Be in touch with them consistently, even when you are not selling them something.
 Blossom your leads into clients by being a friend and offering them any type of assistance or information that they may need to make them convert.
 Be persistent and your hard work will eventually pay off.

 Relevant Functional Area: Business Development

 This life lesson reminds us that there’s always a ray of hope even in the darkest of times.
 Now that is something all business owners would do well to remember.
 But in this digital age, this saying can also be taken literally, at its face value.

-The cloud also enables collaboration, easy access and quicker, more transparent transactions in today’s always-connected global workplace.
-Smart cloud based tools bring together disparate functions like inventory management, sales reports, CRM, project management, and others neatly under a single app.
-Now that is convenience.
+The cloud also enables collaboration, easy access, and quicker, more transparent transactions in today’s always-connected global workplace.
+Smart cloud-based tools bring together disparate functions like inventory management, sales reports, CRM, project management, and others neatly under a single app.
+Now that is convenient.